khabbazan/Goodreads/README.md

 ### Configuration (When Debug Mode is Turned Off)

-When running this project under practical mode, you should provide the following configurations in the .env file:
+When running this project under practical mode, you should provide the following configurations in the settings file. for doing that, fill the related env variables in to the `.env` file.

 #### 1. PostgreSQL Configuration
-   Configure your PostgreSQL database connection in the project's .env file.
+   Configure your PostgreSQL database connection in the project's setting file.
 ```python
 DATABASES = {
   "default": {